Sansha: Recent history

+In July 2026, China deployed the Sansha Zhifa 301, a Zhaohan-class law-enforcement patrol vessel operated by Sansha City, to a newly reclaimed artificial island in the South China Sea.
+It is the first known deployment of a Chinese government law-enforcement vessel to the island since land reclamation began.

 Administrative divisions

 Sansha City has two districts, Xisha District and Nansha District.
 Xisha District administers the Xisha and Zhongsha Islands and their surrounding waters, with the district government located on Yongxing Town.
 Nansha District administers the Nansha Islands and their surrounding waters, with the district government located on Yongshu Jiao.